Automatic Network Planning with Digital Radio Twin: Conclusion

 \section{Conclusion}

 In this paper, we propose a new automatic network planning framework (\emph{AutoPlan}) by leveraging digital radio twin techniques.
-We derive the DRT by fintuning the parameters of building materials to reduce the sim-to-real discrepancy based on crowdsource real-world user data.
-Leveraging the DRT, we design a Bayesian optimization based algorithm to efficiently search for optimal base station parameters.
+We derive the DRT by finetuning the parameters of building materials to reduce the sim-to-real discrepancy based on crowdsource real-world user data.
+Leveraging the DRT, we design a Bayesian optimization-based algorithm to efficiently search for optimal base station parameters.
 Using the field measurement from Husker-Net, we extensively evaluate \emph{AutoPlan} under various deployment scenarios, in terms of coverage, capacity, and efficiency.